Frequently Asked Questions

 Yes.
 The Financial Aid Committee holds in confidence financial information submitted by parents in support of aid applications.

 If I am single, divorced, or separated, what information will the financial aid committee require from the other parent in order to determine an award?

 In the case of a divorce or separation, our policy is that both parents, regardless of any special arrangements that are made, are responsible for funding the cost of a Madeira education.
 We take into consideration the costs of maintaining two households but expect both parents to support their child’s education.
 Each parent must create their own PFS online account.

 In addition, if a parent is remarried at the time they are completing the financial aid application, the step-parent must also report their income and assets.

 In special circumstances, a separated or divorced parent may claim full financial responsibility for their child.
-To do so, the parent must complete a Parental/Custodial Statement and have it verified by a third party.
+To do so, the parent must complete a Parental/Custodial Statement and upload it to their portal.
 Please call our office for more information at 703-556-8325.

 Are international students eligible to receive financial aid?